kitsunyan/intel-undervolt/README.md

 intel-undervolt is a tool for undervolting Haswell and never Intel CPU using MSR.
 This tool is based on the content of [this article](https://github.com/mihic/linux-intel-undervolt).

-This tool also allow to alter power limits using MSR and MCHBAR registers.
+This tool also allow to alter power limits and temperature limit using MSR and MCHBAR registers.

 ## Disclaimer